 We would not be able to help those in conflict and crisis in our community without the wonderful and committed volunteers who dedicate their time and energy to Gryphon Place.
 There are many ways for volunteers to join us in our mission!

-Gryphon Place is the volunteer center for Kalamazoo.
-We offer volunteer matching through our get connected database.
+Welcome to the Volunteer Center of Greater Battle Creek and Kalamazoo, a partnership between Gryphon Place and United Way of the Battle Creek and Kalamazoo Region.
+We offer volunteer matching through our Get Connected database.
 You can access the database here.

-Gryphon Place has taken on the services of Volunteer Kalamazoo as of August 2016.
-Our Volunteer Services builds capacity for effective local volunteering, connects people with opportunities to volunteer and promotes volunteerism in our community.
-Gryphon Place is honored to connect our community to volunteer services.
+Gryphon Place took on the services of Volunteer Kalamazoo in 2016, and now partners with United Way of the Battle Creek and Kalamazoo Region to serve a wider footprint.
+Our volunteer services build capacity for effective local volunteering, connect people with opportunities to volunteer, and promote volunteerism in our community.
+Gryphon Place and United Way are honored to work together to connect our communities to volunteer services.

-Gryphon Place connects volunteers with organizations that need them by managing a volunteer matching database called Get Connected.
+The Volunteer Center of Greater Battle Creek and Kalamazoo, managed in partnership by Gryphon Place and United Way of the Battle Creek and Kalamazoo Region, connects volunteers with organizations that need them by managing a volunteer matching database called Get Connected.
 Get Connected allows nonprofit agencies to post volunteer needs, events, and manage volunteers in one centralized location.
 Volunteers are able to create user profiles, respond to agencies volunteer needs, and manage their hours directly online.
 Create your profile here.

 Students involved in the Michigan Student Service Award program will complete and document 400 hours over four years of non-paid community service that meet a recognized community need, under the auspices of a nonprofit organization, government program, community group or school.